What Is Data Migration? Types, Strategy, and Best Practices

 Data migration is an opportunity to simplify systems, improve data quality, and help teams make decisions with more clarity and confidence.
 But the process requires more than tools; it demands alignment, structure, and support at every stage.

 Whether you're moving to the cloud, consolidating platforms, or modernizing legacy systems, a thoughtful migration plan can help you do it right the first time.
-Domo helps teams handle complex data challenges with confidence—from migration to integration to real-time insights.
+Domo helps teams handle complex data challenges with confidence, from migration to integration to insights delivered where work happens.

-Want to see what your data could do with a smarter foundation?
+Want to see what your data could do with a stronger foundation?
 Start a free trial or talk with our team today.